wilzwert/Developpez-le-front-end-en-utilisant-Angular/README.md

     - core
         - interceptors
             - ErrorInterceptor : used to handle HTTP Client errors
-            - LoadingInterceptore : used to activate or deactivate loading indicator on HTTP requests
+            - LoadingInterceptor : used to activate or deactivate loading indicator on HTTP requests
         - models
             - ChartEvent : interface used to force the type of ngx-charts click event on pie chart and avoid type 'any'
             - Olympic and Participation : interfaces used to handle and type olympic data loaded from the json data